 Today the crisis has become more complex, with extreme poverty, underdevelopment and climate change adding to the violence that has forced millions of people from their homes.
 Millions are in extreme hardship and dependent on humanitarian aid to survive.

-Additional items like solar lights, ground sheets, mosquito nets and hygiene kits, can improve both the physical and emotional wellbeing of these families who have already been through so much.
+These items can improve both the physical and emotional wellbeing of these families who have already been through so much.

 ‘My husband and I were at home entertaining the children, when suddenly we heard gunshots and people started running everywhere.
 My husband told us to go with a neighbour, then people started quickly leaving the village, especially the women and children, but I could not see him.